 Our employees benefit from a variety of company-sponsored health and wellness programs that cover education, health interventions, and disease management.
 Our responsibility to ensure a safe workplace extends to providing opportunities for employee wellness.

-- Our early adoption of Teleremote battery-operated load, haul and dump (LHD) equipment, which is remotely administered, is reducing energy use and heat output.
-This has resulted in significantly lower levels of noise and improved worker safety by moving employees away from the mine face.
+- Early adopter of the Teleremote battery-operated LHD equipment that is remotely administered and reduces energy use and heat output.
+This technology significantly lowered levels of noise and improved worker safety by moving employees away from the mine face.
 The Teleremote LHD allows one operator to run up to three machines from the same station.

-- Our autonomous 24-hour truck operation at our Casa Berardi Mine has increased safety, increased payloads by 8 percent and decreased energy use by 17 percent per vehicle.
+- The autonomous 24-hour truck operation at our Casa Berardi Mine has increased safety, increased payloads by 8 percent, and decreased energy use by 17 percent per vehicle.
 The expected cost savings from just two trucks is around $3 million per year.

-- The automated Jumbo-Stope drill allows drilling during shift changes and improves drill accuracy while increasing productivity and efficiency.
+- We utilize an automated jumbo stope drill at Casa Berardi that allows drilling during shift changes and improves drill accuracy while also increasing productivity and efficiency.